High-Protein Banana Bread

 • Save

-• In another bowl, whisk together flour, protein powder, baking soda, baking powder, and cinnamon.
+• In another bowl, whisk together flour, protein powder, baking soda, and cinnamon.

 • Gently fold dry ingredients into the wet mixture—don’t over-mix!